groceryshoppingisfun/weeklyfoodjournal/_posts/2025-06-16-A-Thai-Inspired-Cooking-Week.md

 Leftover chow mein for breakfast then I did a yogalite class this morning, very relaxing.
 I am grateful to have access to a nice sports club so close to home.
 The members tend to be middle aged, friendly, respectful and nice people, my kind of crowd.

 ### Noon:

-*Saturday Lunch: Flank Steak, Avocado, Cherry TOmatoes, Salsa, Cheese on arepa*
+*Sunday Lunch: Flank Steak, Avocado, Cherry TOmatoes, Salsa, Cheese on arepa*
 ![steak arepa](assets/images/steak-arepa.jpg)

 ### Noon: